YPBConnectPlatform/ypb_machine_learning/README.md

 vim hosts
 ```
 - Add the following line to hosts -- ```localhost ports=<# GPUs>``` where # GPUs is the number of GPUs on the lead AMI -- and then save.
-- Make sure that a private key called id_rsa is present in ~/.ssh/ (otherwise the scripts used for Horovod will fail)
+- Make sure that a private key called id_rsa is present in ~/.ssh/ (otherwise the scripts used for Horovod will fail).
+After moving your private key to that directory, you will need to run ```chmod 400 id_rsa``` to get the permissions right.

 - Then, run the following:
 ```